by Nicola Fern, Senior Digital Learning Developer, Durham University, UK.

 There is enormous potential in XR for learning – it can transport us to impossible-to-reach locations, let us see inside the workings of cells or travel the solar system.
 Improved interaction mechanics now allow us to rehearse skills in similar ways to real life, even using just our hands instead of controllers.

 I’ve recently begun studying for a PhD focusing on immersive VR and its use as an educational medium in HE.
-It’s a difficult subject to pin down in a lot of ways, given the sheer volume of work going on in this space – there’s certainly enough reading to do!
-As a subject, it encompasses many different subject areas including game design, storytelling, pedagogy, and human-computer interaction.
+It’s a difficult subject to pin down in many ways, given the sheer volume of work going on in this space – there’s certainly enough reading to do!
+As a subject, it encompasses multiple subject areas including game design, storytelling, pedagogy, and human-computer interaction.
 It is still a lightly-evidenced technology in HE – and it has a high barrier to entry in terms of development time and cost if you’re going to build something bespoke.
 There are a number of pre-built games and applications worth evaluating, but most are not specifically designed for education.

 Defining the field